kristapsbe/meteo_server/README.md

 A small webserver for caching, filtering, transforming, and serving weather forecast data published by the [Latvian meteorological institute](https://videscentrs.lvgmc.lv/) to the [Latvian open data portal](https://data.gov.lv/lv).

+It's been made for use with [this android app](https://github.com/kristapsbe/meteo_android).

 ## Overview

 The server consists of two [docker](https://www.docker.com/) containers.
 One for the webserver itself, and one for [HAProxy](https://www.haproxy.org/) (this is mostly here for dealing with ssl certificates).